nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

 **Version Selection:** This command helps you decide which specific version of Python you want to install.
 It provides information such as version numbers and release dates, which can be useful for making an informed choice.

+**Managing Python Environments:** pyenv allows you to install multiple versions of Python on your machine and easily switch between them.
+By listing available versions, you can see which ones are compatible with your applications or projects.